DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 This reservation system allows users to access an electric car in a subscription format with a minimum subscription duration of 1 month and a maximum of 12 months.
 There is a initial payment _(with extra fees and other stuff)_ and recurring payments each month _(only the electric vehicle price)_.

 **Note:** Use to your advantage all the tools offered by the framework and the external libraries you need to accomplish the task.
-Be cautious when deciding if you really need that external library to complete the task.
+Be cautious - **when** deciding if you really need that external library to complete the task.

 ---